 In macOS 10.14 Mojave, Apple introduced a screenshot tool.
 Even after two years, and two big OS updates, macOS still lacks a dedicated option to Capture Scrolling screenshots on Mac.
-Yes, In the latest macOS Monterey, Apple has added various new features and made major changes to UI.
+Yes, In the latest macOS Ventura, Apple has added various new features and made major changes to UI.
 But, still, you won’t find any option to take a screenshot of the entire webpage.
-Definitely, Scrolling Screenshot saves the time and effort of taking multiple screenshots and stitching them together.
-But, the question arises, how to take it?.
+Definitely, Scrolling Screenshots saves the time and effort of taking multiple screenshots and stitching them together.
+But, the question arises, how to take it?

 Well, In this article, you will get to know various ways to take a Scrolling Screenshot.
 And, you can decide what method works for you the best.
 You can also take a screenshot on Fire TV Stick.

 Before start moving to some third-party options, let’s get to know about the native screenshot tool of macOS.
 To initiate a screenshot or screen recording in macOS, you need to hit the Shift + Command + 5 keyboard shortcut.
 Once, you press this key combination, the onscreen capture control will open.
-For screenshots, this tool gives three options – Capture Entire Screen, Capture Selected Window, and, Capture Selected Area.
+For screenshots, this tool gives three options – Capture the Entire Screen, Capture Selected Window, and, Capture Selected Area.
 And, are two options for the recording, Record Entire Screen or Record Selected Portion.
 Also by opening QuickTime Player App, you can access the same capture and record control options.

 If you want to capture a selected area, then you don’t have to open the screenshot tool first.
 Instead, you can press the Shift + Command + 4 keyboard shortcut.
 And, the selection tool will get open.

 Likewise, to take a snapshot of the entire screen, you can press the Shift + Command + 3 keyboard shortcut.